Best Buttermilk Biscuits and Mushroom Gravy

 Directions

-1. First cut the stems off the mushrooms and the gills from the caps, reserving the caps for the gravy.
+1. Trim the stems from the mushrooms and scrape the gills from the caps, reserving both.
+Set the caps aside for the gravy.

-2. In a large stockpot over medium-high heat, combine the mushroom stems and gills, onion, celery, carrot, rosemary and thyme sprigs, bay leaf, salt, and water and bring to a boil.
-Once it’s boiling, reduce the heat to a simmer and cook until reduced by one-quarter, about 45 minutes.
+2. Combine the mushroom stems and gills, onion, celery, carrot, rosemary and thyme sprigs, bay leaf, and salt in a large stockpot.
+Add the water and bring to a boil over medium-high heat.
+Reduce the heat to a simmer and cook until reduced by one-quarter, about 45 minutes.
 Skim any residue that rises and discard.
 Strain the stock through a sieve and discard the solids.
-You should have about 6 cups.
+You should have about 6 cups of stock.

 3. Preheat the oven to 400 degrees F.

-4. Slice the reserved mushroom caps into thick slices.
-Put the mushroom slices on a baking sheet; drizzle them with the oil and season with a pinch of salt and pepper, tossing with your hands to evenly coat.
-Roast the mushrooms until they are dark brown, 20 to 30 minutes.
+4. Cut the mushroom caps into thick slices; if using portobello mushrooms, cut the slices across into about 1-inch pieces.
+Put the mushrooms on a rimmed baking sheet; drizzle them with the oil and season with a pinch of salt and pepper, tossing with your hands to evenly coat.
+Roast the mushrooms until they are well browned and aromatic, 20 to 30 minutes.
 Set them aside.

-5. In a large sauté pan, melt the butter over medium heat until it bubbles.
-Whisk in the flour and cook until it’s golden brown, 3 to 5 minutes.
+5. In a large saucepan, melt the butter over medium heat until it bubbles.
+Whisk in the flour and cook until golden brown, 3 to 5 minutes.
 Slowly add the milk, then the mushroom stock, whisking constantly to avoid lumps.
-Add the roasted mushrooms and stir in the Worcester- shire, hot sauce, parsley, thyme and rosemary leaves, and lemon zest and juice.
+Add the roasted mushrooms and stir in the Worcestershire, hot sauce, chopped parsley, chopped thyme, chopped rosemary, and lemon zest and juice.
 Bring to a simmer and cook, stirring frequently until thick.
-Season with salt and pepper to taste.
-Keep warm until ready to serve.
+Season to taste with salt and pepper.

 Newsletter